byterubpay/byterub-site/_posts/2018-11-26-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-11-26.md

 **\<suraeNoether>** and sarang is still running some matching code for timing purposes
 **\<suraeNoether>** my matching paper is coming along :D
 **\<suraeNoether>** aaaand I don't have anythign else to talk about
-**\<suraeNoether>** sarang? anything else? does anyone else have interesting projects they want to chat about? even if its not formally for MRL or kovri or monero specifically
+**\<suraeNoether>** sarang? anything else? does anyone else have interesting projects they want to chat about? even if its not formally for MRL or kovri or byterub specifically
 **\<sarang>** Perhaps to sum up our meeting, does anyone have goals for the next network upgrade?
 This ties in with our earlier discussion
 **\<suraeNoether>** ^ good question!
 **\<endogenic>** ring size increase?